Three Aiken City Council members file for reelection

 City Council member Andrea Gregory, a Republican, last week told the Aiken Standard she would seek reelection.
 She had not filed as of midday Tuesday.
 Gregory represents District 5, on the Southside.

-The filing period for the Aiken City Council election closes at noon July 12.
+The filing period for the Aiken City Council election closes at noon on July 12.

 Democratic candidates can file at 410 Richland Ave.
-W., and should contact Aiken County Democratic Party Chairman Harold Crawford Jr. at 803-215-5509.
+W., and should call Aiken County Democratic Party Chairman Harold Crawford Jr. at 803-215-5509.

-Republican candidates can file at 127 Greenville St. S.W., and should contact Aiken County Republican Party Chairwoman Debbie Epling at 803-599-8660.
+Republican candidates can file at 127 Greenville St. S.W., and should call Aiken County Republican Party Chairwoman Debbie Epling at 803-599-8660.

 City Council is organized under a 6-1 single-member-district plan.
 Only the mayor is elected citywide.